Our Services

 At PAD, we want to work with you so you can show disabled people and their Assistance Dogs that they are welcomed, not just tolerated.
+We support cases1 by offering expert independent advice as consultants specialised in Assistance Dog access rights.

 Our consultancy services are shaped by the requirements of our clients so you can be sure you’ll receive advice specifically tailored to you as an individual.
 We are committed to developing short and long-term solutions for your business that promote inclusivity and offer equal access opportunities for Assistance Dog handlers.
+Prevent complaints before they happen and reduce legal and repetitional risk.

-Assistance Dog accessibility audit and action plan
+Assistance Dog access audit and action plan

 We generally find businesses want to do the right thing, but uncertainty, inconsistent staff knowledge, or unclear procedures can lead to misunderstandings, access issues, and complaints involving Assistance Dogs.